maldorne/hexagon/readme.md

    `mkdir driver/dgd/tmp`
 5. Execute `./mud.sh`
 6. `telnet localhost 6047` to connect and see if everything is working.
-7. By default you will have an administrator account created, with username `admin` and password `admin`.
+7. By default you will have an administrator account created, with username `admin` and password `administrator`.